djmtype/twenty-something/src/content/page/guide.md

 ## Getting Started

 A small number of CLI tools and plugins exist to transform Wordpress content to markdown files.
-However, using [**WP Gatsby Markdown Exporter**](https://wordpress.org/plugins/wp-gatsby-markdown-exporter/) makes exporting content a breeze.
+However, using [**WP Gatsby Markdown Exporter**](https://wordpress.org/plugins/wp-gatsby-markdown-exporter/) by the folks at [Tina](https://tina.io/) makes exporting content a breeze.
 First and foremost, gloss over the plugin's name, especially, that _Gatsby_ part.
 Also, ignore the warning for not being compliant with Wordpress 6.4.x.
 This plugin still works today.

-Install and activate the **WP Gatsby Markdown Exporter** plugin in your Wordpress site like any other.
+Install and activate the [**WP Gatsby Markdown Exporter**](https://wordpress.org/plugins/wp-gatsby-markdown-exporter/) plugin in your Wordpress site like any other.

 Find and press the _Export to Gatsby_ link in the sidebar.